-I was confident I could win barring no last minute Kenyans coming out of the woodwork.
-So the plan was to run it the same as the last time, Hard lap, Float lap.
+I was confident I could win so long as no last minute Kenyans came out of the woodwork!
+So the plan was to run it, the same as the last time, Hard lap, Float lap.
 Keep it going as long as possible, no particular goal times to achieve.

 Conditions were warming up and still blustery for our race though the wind thankfully was calming down and nothing like the 5000m gale!